luistaka/wrangler/wrangler-docs/functions/json.md

 ### Example

-if `json` has the input json specified, then the result of the operation would return `true`.
+if `body` has the input json specified, then the result of the operation returns `true`.

 ```
-  set-column parsedjson json:Parse(json)
+  set-column parsedjson json:Parse(body)
   set-column object json:IsObject(parsedjson)
 ```

 ## Select
-Returns part of json specified by json path.
+Returns part of json specified by the given JSON Domain-Specific Language.

 ### Namespace
 `json`